-- NUTRITION COMMUNICATION AND EDUCATION SKILLS 500 4 credits Prerequisite: 133 or 316.
-Theory and development of communication and education skills essential to dietetics practice; interpersonal communication; interviewing; nutrition counseling; education techniques, media, and current technology. - AMERICAN FAMILIES IN POVERTY 501 3 credits Overview of the issues, trends, and social policies affecting American families living in poverty. - 503 ADVANCED FOOD PREPARATION 3 credits Prerequisite: 141 or 245 or permission of instructor.
+NUTRITION COMMUNICATION AND EDUCATION SKILLS

+Prerequisite: 133 or 316.
+Theory and development of communication and education skills essential to dietetics practice; interpersonal communication; interviewing; nutrition counseling; education techniques, media, and current technology.

+AMERICAN FAMILIES IN POVERTY Overview of the issues, trends, and social policies affecting American families living in pover-

+ADVANCED FOOD PREPARATION Prerequisite: 141 or 245 or permission of instructor.
 Study of advanced techniques of food preparation.
 Introduction to and interpretation of classic and foreign cuisines.
 Emphasis on individualized experience, skill development and evaluation of procedures and results.

-MIDDLE CHILDHOOD AND ADOLESCENCE 504 3 credits Prerequisites: 201, 265 or permission of instructor.
-The influences of middle childhood and ado-lescent behavior on the family and the influences of the family environment on middle childhood and adolescent development.
+Prerequisites: 201, 265 or permission of instructor.
+The influences of middle childhood and adolescent behavior on the family and the influences of the family environment on middle childhood and adolescent development.

-506 FAMILY FINANCIAL MANAGEMENT 3 credits Analysis of the family as a financial unit including financial problems and their resolution, deci-sion-making patterns and financial practices behavior.
-Cases, exercises, problems and computer analysis
+FAMILY FINANCIAL MANAGEMENT

+Analysis of the family as a financial unit including financial problems and their resolution, decision-making patterns and financial practices behavior.
+Cases, exercises, problems and comprograms in Family and Consumer Sciences.
+HISTORY OF INTERIOR DESIGN I 4 credits

-- FCS OCCUPATIONAL EMPLOYMENT EXPERIENCE 507 4 credits Provides student with knowledge of current business and industrial practices at level mini-mally commensurate with employment expectations of graduates of vocational job training programs in Family and Consumer Sciences. - 518 HISTORY OF INTERIOR DESIGN I 4 credits The study of furnishings, interiors, and architecture from antiquity through the eighteenth cen-tury, with emphasis on the socio-cultural influences shaping their development. - 519 HISTORY OF INTERIOR DESIGN II 4 credits The study of nineteenth and twentieth-century furnishings and interiors, with emphasis on the social-cultural influences shaping their development. - EXPERIMENTAL FOODS 520 3 credits Prerequisites: 246 and 3150:130.
+FCS OCCUPATIONAL EMPLOYMENT EXPERIENCE 4 credits Provides student with knowledge of current business and industrial practices at level minimally commensurate with employment expectations of graduates of vocational job training

+The study of furnishings, interiors, and architecture from antiquity through the eighteenth century, with emphasis on the socio-cultural influences shaping their development.

+HISTORY OF INTERIOR DESIGN II The study of nineteenth and twentieth-century furnishings and interiors, with emphasis on the social-cultural influences shaping their development.

+520 EXPERIMENTAL FOODS 3 credits Prerequisites: 246 and 3150:130.
 Theory and methods used in the experimental study of foods.
 Analytical procedures in sensory and instrumental evaluation of food quality.
 Individual research emphasized.
 Lecture/Laboratory.

-523 PROFESSIONAL IMAGE ANALYSIS

-Prerequisites: Senior status.
-Comparison of theories associated with projecting and maximizing an appropriate professional image consistent with career goals and objectives
+PROFESSIONAL IMAGE ANALYSIS 523 Prerequisites: Senior status.
+Comparison of theories associated with projecting and maximizing an appropriate professional image consistent with career goals and objectives.

-NUTRITION IN THE LIFE CYCLE 524

-Prerequisite: 316.
-Study of the physiological basis for nutritional requirements; interrelating fac-tors which affect growth, development, maturation and nutritional status from conception through the elderly years.
+NUTRITION IN THE LIFE CYCLE 3 credits Prerequisite: 316.
+Study of the physiological basis for nutritional requirements; interrelating factors which affect growth, development, maturation and nutritional status from conception through the elderly years.

-- ADVANCED TEXTILES 525 - Prerequisite: 121 Evaluation of physical, aesthetic, comfort, care and durability properties of textile products and testing procedures to determine suitability for desired end uses. - GLOBAL ISSUES IN TEXTILES AND APPAREL 527 3 credits Prerequisite: 139.
-Examines the global structure and scope of the textile and apparel indus-tries emphasizing an economic perspective. - PROFESSIONAL PRESENTATION SKILLS IN FAMILY & CONSUMER SCIENCES 3 credits 531 Prerequisite: 141 or 250.
-Emphasis on development of abilities and strengths in coordination of equipment, materials, motion, speech, and presentation delivery relating to education and industry in Family and Consumer Sciences.
+ADVANCED TEXTILES rerequisite: 121.
+Evaluation of physical, aesthetic, comfort, care and durability properties of textile products and testing procedures to determine suitability for desired end uses.

+GLOBAL ISSUES IN TEXTILES AND APPAREL 527 Prerequisite: 139.
+Examines the global structure and scope of the textile and apparel industries emphasizing an economic perspective.

+PROFESSIONAL PRESENTATION SKILLS IN FAMILY & CONSUMER SCIENCES 3 credits Prerequisite: 141 or 250.
+Emphasis on development of abilities and strengths in coordination 531 of equipment, materials, motion, speech, and presentation delivery relating to education and industry in Family and Consumer Sciences.
-TEXTILE CONSERVATION

-Prerequisites: 121, 123, 317.
+TEXTILE CONSERVATION Prerequisites: 121, 123, 317.
 Principles and practices of textile conservation with emphasis on procedures appropriate for collectors and small historical agencies.

-HISTORIC COSTUME 537

-tudy of western costume and textiles from antiquity to 1830, with emphasis on social-cultural influences.
+HISTORIC COSTUME Study of western costume and textiles from antiquity to 1830, with emphasis on social-cultural influences.

-HISTORY OF FASHION 538
+538 HISTORY OF FASHION Prerequisite: 317.

-3 credits Prerequisite: 317.
 Study of western fashion, textiles, and designers from the nineteenth century to present, with emphasis on social-cultural influences.